jamiewilbraham/azure-docs/articles/cognitive-services/Bing-Image-Search/bing-image-search-resource-faq.md

 # Frequently asked questions (FAQ) about the Bing Image Search API

-Find answers to commonly asked questions about concepts, code, and scenarios related to the Bing Image Search API for Microsoft Cognitive Services on Azure.
+Find answers to commonly asked questions about concepts, code, and scenarios related to the Bing Image Search API for Microsoft Cognitive Research Technologies on Azure.

 ## Response headers in JavaScript